 The Heisenberg equations for the lattice scalar field read

-and, in the non-interacting limit $\lambda=0$, lead to the following dispersion relation \beq \omega(k)=\sqrt{m_0^2+\frac{4}{a^2}\sin^2\!\left(\frac{ka}{2}\right)}. \eeq Here, we have moved to the momentum representation of the fields $\phi_n=\sum_k\phi_k\ee^{\ii kx_n}/\sqrt{L}$ considering $k=-\frac{\pi}{a}+\frac{2\pi}{L}\left(j+\frac{1}{2}\right)$ with $j=1,\cdots, N$ labeling the discrete momenta within the Brillouin zone.
-Note that, in order to account for the anti-periodic boundary conditions $\phi_{N}=-\phi_1$ that are required to accommodate for an odd number of kinks/anti-kinks in the scalar field, the allowed momenta get shifted with respect to the typical values using periodic boundary conditions.
+and, in the non-interacting limit $\lambda=0$, lead to the following dispersion relation \beq \omega(k)=\sqrt{m_0^2+\frac{4}{a^2}\sin^2\!\left(\frac{ka}{2}\right)}. \eeq Here, we have moved to the momentum representation of the fields $\phi_n=\sum_k\phi_k\ee^{\ii kx_n}/\sqrt{L}$ for $k=-\frac{\pi}{a}+\frac{2\pi}{L}\left(j+\frac{1}{2}\right)$.
+Note that, in order to account for the anti-periodic boundary conditions $\phi_{N}=-\phi_1$ that are required to accommodate an odd number of kinks/anti-kinks in the scalar field, the allowed momenta get shifted with respect to the previous values.
 A long-wavelength expansion around the BZ center $k=0$ leads to the standard relativistic dispersion relation $\omega^2(k)=m_0^2+k^2$.

 The classical limit of the Heisenberg equations~\eqref{phi4_discreto_ecs} can be obtained by exchanging the lattice operators by $c$-numbers $\phi_n\mapsto \Phi_n$, $\pi_n\mapsto \Pi_n$, and the commutators by Poisson brackets $\tfrac{1}{i\hbar}[\phi_n,\pi_{n'}]\mapsto \{\Phi_n,\Pi_{n'}\}_{\rm PB}=\delta_{n,n'}/a$, where $\{F,G\}_{\rm PB}=\sum_n(\partial_{\Phi_n}F\partial_{\,\Pi_n}G-\partial_{\Phi_n}G\partial_{\,\Pi_n}F)$.
 The classical solitons also appear on the lattice~\cite{KOEHLER19751515,PhysRevB.11.3535,Lizunova2021} and asymptotically approach the two different SSB groundstates with the following discretized profile